 Research Training Group (RTG) 2386 “Extrospection.
 External access to higher cognitive processes”

-We will also accept associated doctoral researchers.
-Associated doctoral researchers will have to bring their own funding to the RTG.
+(3) We will also accept associated doctoral members.
+These associated researchers will have to bring their own funding to the RTG.
 Normally, potential associated members apply with the same deadlines as all other candidates.
 If you have queries about the procedure, please contact mb-extrospection-please remove this firstname.lastname@example.org.

 Fast-track students (from Bachelor's degree to doctoral studies)

 (1) The one-year fast-track phase October 2019 to September 2020 will be financed with scholarship of €800/month.

 (2) To be eligible for the fast-track option, students with a Bachelor's degree will have to have applied for (1–31 May of each year) and been accepted into the Master's program “Mind and Brain” first.
 (Read more about the Master's program “Mind and Brain”)

 (3) The best students of the Master's cohorts “Mind and Brain” 2018 (to start in October 2018) and 2019 (to start in October 2019) may apply for the fast-track option of the RTG.
 After being accepted by the admission committee of the RTG, they will pre-enrol as doctoral candidates and study a special program for one year.
 After positive evaluation (approx. after 10 months), they will become eligible for one of the three-year salaried doctoral positions in one of the RTG's 10 working groups.